-With five major works in development, including two site-specific productions, and new investments in integrated technologies, there’s a wealth of artistic exploration and development going on behind the scenes!
+With a number of major works in development, including site-specific productions and new investments in integrated technologies, there’s a wealth of artistic exploration and development going on behind the scenes!

 Inspired by Karel Capek’s 1920 play Rossum’s Universal Robots, Tapestry Opera’s World Premiere of R.U.R. follows technologists Helena and Dominique Kilner as they develop a groundbreaking artificial intelligence operating system, K.A.I.R.O.S.
 When their AI begin to machine-learn at a deep and rapid rate, they find themselves in opposition to one another, confronting both the former partner whom they no longer understand, and their own separate fears for the future of humanity.